Neoteny in humans: Women

-Doug Jones, a visiting scholar in anthropology at Cornell University, said that there is cross-cultural evidence for preference for facial neoteny in women, because of sexual selection for the appearance of youthful fecundity in women by men.
-Jones said that men are more concerned about women's sexual attractiveness than women are concerned about men's sexual attractiveness.
-Jones said that this greater concern over female attractiveness is unusual among animals, because it is usually the females that are more concerned with the male's sexual attractiveness in other species.
-Jones said that this anomalous case in humans is due to women living past their reproductive years and due to women having their reproductive capacity diminish with age, resulting in the adaption in men to be selective against physical traits of age that indicate lessening female fecundity.
-Jones said that the neoteny in men's faces may be a "by-product" of men's attraction to indicators of "youthful fecundity" in "adult females".
+Doug Jones, a visiting scholar in anthropology at Cornell University, states that there is cross-cultural evidence for preference for facial neoteny in women, because of sexual selection for the appearance of youthful fecundity in women by men.
+Jones states that men are more concerned about women's sexual attractiveness than women are concerned about men's sexual attractiveness.
+Jones states that this greater concern over female attractiveness is unusual among animals, because it is usually the females that are more concerned with the male's sexual attractiveness in other species.
+Jones states that this anomalous case in humans is due to women living past their reproductive years and due to women having their reproductive capacity diminish with age, resulting in the adaption in men to be selective against physical traits of age that indicate lessening female fecundity.
+Jones states that the neoteny in men's faces may be a "by-product" of men's attraction to indicators of "youthful fecundity" in "adult females".

 Likewise, neotenous features have also been loosely linked to providing information about levels of ovarian function, which is another integral part of sexual selection.
 Both of these factors, seeming like extra help is needed as well as neotenous features expression, being tied to optimal ovarian function, lead to a fitness advantage because males respond positively.
 However, it was noted that neotenous face structures are not the only thing to be taken into consideration when thinking about attractiveness and mate selection.
 Once again, secondary sex characteristics come into play because they are dominated by the endocrine system and appear only when sexual maturity is reached.
 The facial features are ever present and may not be the strongest case for sexual selection.

 Other scientists, noting that other primates have not evolved neoteny to the same extent as humans despite fertility being as reproductively significant for them, argue that if human children need more parental investment than nonhuman primate young, that would have selected for a preference for more experienced females more capable of providing parental care.
 As this would make experience more relevant for effective reproductive success (producing offspring that survive to reproductive age, as opposed to simply the number of births) and therefore more able to compensate for a slight to moderate decrease in biological fertility from recent sexual maturity to late pre-menopausal life, these scientists argue that the sexual selection model of neoteny makes the false prediction that primates that need less parental investment than humans should display more neoteny than humans.